rhsgsa/osd-workshop/workshop_content/workshop/content/4-deployment.md

 #### 7. View the app

 Click on this link to access the application: <http://ostoy-route-%username%-ostoy.%cluster_subdomain%>.
 You should see the homepage of our application.
+If you don't see the homepage of the application, you may need to wait a couple of minutes for the app to start.

 ![Home Page](images/4-ostoy-homepage.png)

+Keep this page open for use in later exercises.